WillB97/simple-cisco/readme.md

       [-5] [-2] [-s <ssid> | --ssid=<ssid>] [-k <psk> | --pass=<psk>]
 ```

+__Note:__ The script does not (currently) support setting an IPv6 address or the MAC based options returning a unique IPv6 address.
+However when an IPv4 address in the appropriate subnet is not available IPv6 link-local addresses
+are used to connect so the IPv6 stack should be enabled for proper functionality

 ## Installation
 The script makes use of the [scapy](https://github.com/secdev/scapy)
 library in order to perform CDP packet monitoring for the scan function.